KevBarbour15/dobo/README.md

   - work on the state management
   - sean can't take away more seats than exist or add more people than available seats

-- Add notes for events
+- move the mobile home image over

+- compress all images more /potential lazy load

 - redesign in figma

-- lower section titles to align with photo line
+- Sean - follow up Wedsnesday
   - move domain name over

-- Sean get me the color palatte this weekend
+  - get me the color palatte asap
+  - get Sean's current Dobo email information to start syncing it up